Updated July 10, 2023

 Formula: Dividend Payout = Dividends / Net Income

-- EBIT: Earnings Before Interest and Taxes presents the net income before deducting income tax and interest expenses.
+- EBIT: Earnings Before Interest and Taxes present the net income before deducting income tax and interest expenses.
 It is also known as operating income.
 It assesses the performance of a company’s core operations without accounting for capital structure and tax expenses.

 Formula: EBIT = Revenue – COGS – Operating Expenses